House of the Dragon: Comparisons with The Lord of the Rings: The Rings of Power

-Financially, the budget for The Rings of Power is almost $450 million more than House of the Dragon.
+The budget for The Rings of Power is almost $450 million more than House of the Dragon.
 Both series fared successfully in the ratings.
 According to Nielsen and first-party data, The Rings of Powers first two episodes had more than 1.25 billion streaming minutes after three days of availability.
 In comparison, a few hours after the episode two premiere of House of the Dragon, the show had reached more than 1.06 billion streaming minutes.
 (Note: Linear viewership numbers for House of the Dragon are not included in the streaming viewership numbers.)
 Following the season finale for House of the Dragon, weekly streaming viewership passed 1 billion viewing minutes for the first time.

 According to Nielsen data, The Rings of Power has a higher percentage of older viewers, with more than 70% of viewers being over the age of 35.
 In any given week, The Rings of Power tended to have more streams than House of the Dragon given that the viewership of House of the Dragon was split between those watching online and those watching on HBO channel while that of The Rings of Power was online only.
-However, following both series debuts, streaming viewership for The Rings of Power decreased over the first season, while House of the Dragon viewership increased.
-The viewership of individual episodes of House of the Dragon also tended to increase over a number of weeks after the episodes became available while that of The Rings of Power dropped sharply after the first two weeks.
+Following both series debuts, streaming viewership for The Rings of Power decreased over the first season, while House of the Dragon viewership increased.

+The viewership of individual episodes of House of the Dragon tended to increase over a number of weeks after the episodes became available while that of The Rings of Power dropped sharply after the first two weeks.
 Despite the age gap in viewership, commentators have stated one of the reasons both shows did well was the consistent release schedule that helped create social-media buzz.
-Both shows have highlighted the "streaming wars" between both Amazon and HBO and the entertainment industry as a whole.
+Both shows have highlighted the "streaming wars" between Amazon and HBO as well as in the wider entertainment industry.